marcusg1k/coursera-frontend/notes.md

 Leverage Bootstrap documentation to reproduce and modify CSS components.
 Use Bootstrap themes.
 Describe the basics of React in relation to other frameworks and web technologies.

+Webpages vs Websites:
+Webpage is a document that displays images, text, videos and other content Website is a collection of webpages put together

+HTML/CSS/JS (trio)
+HTML: Hyper Text Markup Language
+CSS: Cascading Style Sheets
+JS: JavaScript
+HTML: structures the content you see
+CSS: Colors and style
+JS: responsible for user interaction
+HTML is like the building (structure)
+CSS is like the decorations and landscaping
+JS is just like business, the services offered and the people coming in and out Javascript is the powerhouse of webpages